ABYSS AB-1266 Headphone Design

 We started from scratch with an open mind, and used up nearly 5 years of our lives to create unique materials, magnetics, and acoustic design never before thought of in any full range headphone driver.
-This patent-pending speaker design is unique to the world, hearing them in action is never boring.
+This patented speaker design is unique to the world, hearing them in action is never boring.

 Next up was the structure or frame upon where to mount these fabulous drivers.
 Our extensive knowledge of high-end loudspeaker design and materials told us the finest loudspeakers have minimal cabinet resonances, meaning they do not vibrate and produce a sound of their own that would interfere with the beautiful clarity of our drivers.
 Typically with loudspeakers this equates to a very heavy multi-layered cabinet, not something you can wear as a headphone.

 Headphones tend to be riddled with lots of plastic, moving parts, all sorts of loose fitting components that translate into rattles and noises not part of the music.
 There was no way we were going to let that happen here.